 Light: I don't think you should return to this bar anytime soon.

 - The Captain Carrot and His Amazing Zoo Crew! fanfic The Harmony Trap features a male bank teller looking at the bank's security guards and telling himself that he's not gay, he just likes uniforms...

-- Fanfic in general has a trend like this where fics, usually those focusing on friendship between characters who usually are paired romantically, make a big deal out of telling you the story is Not Slash, despite the fact that an actual decent summary would fix that.
-Then there's just oddball summaries like "A Death Eaters' meeting.
+- Fanfic, in general, has a trend like this where fics, usually those focusing on the friendship between characters who usually are paired romantically, make a big deal out of telling you the story is Not Slash, despite the fact that an actual decent summary would fix that.
+Then there are just oddball summaries like "A Death Eaters' meeting.
 No slash."
 Why would you even assume there would be?
 Admittedly there are some popular pairings involving two people who are both Death Eaters, but why would they be doing that at the meeting?

 - Jay of The View Askewniverse.
 In Clerks he rambles about performing oral sex on Silent Bob (who remains completely deadpan throughout, suggesting he does this a lot), then leaps away, flexes menacingly and shouts, "I hate guys!
 I LOVE WOMEN!"
 In Dogma his response to being accused of fantasizing about men is "not all the time," which is as good as an admission that he does some of the time.
 Then there's his habit of referring to Silent Bob as his "Hetero life-mate."

 - Halfway through the "I Like Boys" number in Teen Witch, you'll be thinking those girls are obviously in serious denial.

 The Nostalgia Chick: Movie, stop!
 You're trying way too hard!

 - From the comments section...
 "Having never seen the movie, this is from I can only assume that this musical follows the story of a lonely lesbian girl who must deny her true passions while watching girls in leotards dance around the women's locker room singing about their heterosexuality."